ehildt/ACAP/README.md

 <div align="center">

 `Have inquiries or eager to engage and contribute?`
-`Don't hesitate to reach out to us via email or by creating an issue`
+`Don't hesitate to reach out to us via email or by creating an issue.`

 <br />